 If you are interested in dental implants and are considering going to Mexico because of the cost, we would love to talk to you about how we can make dental implants financially possible.
 Our all-inclusive price of $14,950/arch beats the typical cost you would find in Mexico, and we have several partners that will help you finance this cost.

 We look forward to speaking with you during your free consultation.

 Then, you’ll return home during the healing process.
 While most of our patients take around 3 months to heal, this time can be longer if you didn’t have an oral surgeon perform the procedure.
-A poorly done all-on-four dental implant surgery can take 6 months or longer to heal from.
+A poorly done 4-on-1 full arch dental implant surgery can take 6 months or longer to heal from.

 If you get implants in Mexico, you will be at home during this healing period.
 When your mouth has completely healed, you will travel back to Mexico to have your permanent prosthetics placed in your mouth.
 Between these visits, if you have complications, concerns, or need adjustments, you will need to travel to Mexico again in order for the dentist to examine and address the issue.